sagargit/car-advert-system/README.md

 ## Api Conventions

 ### Json field Naming
-Json field must be passed in snakecases.
+Json fields should be written in snakecases.

-    For eg: firstRegeistration is written as first_registration
+    For eg: field firstRegistration is written as first_registration

 ### Sorting
-To sort, sorting information must be passed using request param as:
+To sort, sorting information can be passed using Request Param as:

--> Sorting in `aescending order` can be done as:
+-> Sorting in `aescending order`

     .../adverts?sort={"first_registration":1}

--> Sorting in `descending order` can be done as:
+-> Sorting in `descending order`

     .../adverts?sort={"first_registration":-1}